OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-tailwind-css/README.md

 # 🐞 CSS Challenge: Responsive Navigation Bar with Tailwind CSS

-This challenge involves creating a responsive navigation bar using Tailwind CSS.
-The navigation bar should adapt seamlessly to different screen sizes, displaying a hamburger menu icon on smaller screens and expanding into a horizontal menu on larger screens.
-We'll focus on clean, modern styling.
+This challenge focuses on creating a responsive navigation bar using Tailwind CSS.
+The navigation bar should adapt seamlessly to different screen sizes, collapsing into a hamburger menu on smaller screens.
+We'll use Tailwind's utility classes for efficient styling and responsive design.

-**Description of the Styling:**
+## Description of the Styling

-The navigation bar will be positioned at the top of the page and have a dark background.
-Navigation links will be light-colored and spaced evenly.
-The hamburger menu will be visually appealing and easily clickable.
-On larger screens, the menu items will be displayed inline.
+The navigation bar will contain a logo on the left, a list of navigation links in the center, and a button to toggle the mobile menu on the right.
+On larger screens (e.g., tablets and desktops), the navigation links will be displayed inline.
+On smaller screens (e.g., smartphones), the links will be hidden initially and revealed when the hamburger menu is clicked.
+We'll use Tailwind's responsive modifiers to achieve this.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>